rogerfarrell/Notes/inbox/Cultural-Christianity-is-a-good-thing.md

-# inbox/Cultural Christianity is a good thing
+# Cultural Christianity is a good thing

 ## TODO